reactive-python/reactpy-django/docs/src/reference/template-tag.md

 This template tag configures the current page to be able to run `pyscript`.

-You can optionally use this tag to configure the current PyScript environment.
-For example, you can include a list of Python packages to automatically install within the PyScript environment.
+You can optionally use this tag to configure the current PyScript environment, such as adding dependencies.

 === "my_template.html"